saurabhshri/GSoC-2017-Accepted-Proposals/README.md

 ## What should I write in readme.md?

 This is the file that will be displayed when someone open's your project directory.
 You are free to choose what content you want to display.
-I am providing a general tempelalte which may be followed in case you don't want to spend a lot of time thinking about it.
+I am providing a general template which may be followed in case you don't want to spend a lot of time thinking about it.

 ## Can I remove my personal details from the proposal before uploading it?